 We throw together our dinner and take it to the tent; put up a few tables, close together, and light a few candles.
 We’re all wearing jeans under our woollen watch coats, because it’s not game-on yet but it’s cold outside.
 We chatter and sing with the other people who are also waiting for the rest of their household to arrive on site.
 A bottle of mead gets passed around.
 Familiar faces stroll in from the dark, walking funny after their long drive to site, to ask where they’re camping.
 It’s a wonderful way to slide into a week of living history with old friends.

-Before the event opens officially, and before the tavern tent becomes the Long Hall, I invite anyone on site on Wednesday night to join us.
+Before the event opens officially, I invite anyone on site on Wednesday night to join us in the Tavern tent.
 Bring your dinner and eat in company.
 Bring your instruments and entertain us.
 Bring a bottle of something to share.
 Bring your voice, and your stories.

 We’ll start around 7pm.